return42/sphkerneldoc/linux_src_doc/drivers/staging/fsl-mc/bus/fsl-mc-allocator_c.rst

 Description
 -----------

-This function allocates a MC object device from the device's parent DPRC, from the corresponding MC bus' pool of allocatable MC object devices of the given resource type. mc_dev cannot be a DPRC itself.
+Allocatable objects are always used in conjunction with some functional device.
+This function allocates an object of the specified type from the DPRC containing the functional device.

 .. _`fsl_mc_object_allocate.note`: